 Vampire Dork

-I have a confession: I have recently watched an unnatural amount of Buffy the Vampire Slayer.
+I have a confession: I recently have watched an unnatural amount of Buffy the Vampire Slayer.
 I'm on the 7th season, and I didn't even really like the first.
 However, I don't have cable because I'm too cheap and I want some mindless television in the background as I do certain homework, essay writing, and note-making for exams.
 So I have two little Buffy anecdotes to share.

 2) [This one could also be influenced by my current reading of Dracula for another exam] I came to the conclusion today that one of my classes is a vampire.
-Studying for this exam is slowly draining the life out of me; it initially seduced me in the first three classes (back in September) and then began said drainage; and I have two red bumps on my neck that I had initially assumed were pimples of some form, but putting together all the connections have come to the realisation that I must dispell this myth and burn my notes to purge me from the evil contained in the binder! [more effective than stabbing it with a wooden stake ... also I'm too weak].
+Studying for this exam is slowly draining the life out of me; it initially seduced me in the first three classes (back in September) and then began said drainage; and I have two red bumps on my neck that I had initially assumed were pimples of some form, but putting together all the connections have come to the realisation that I must dispel this myth and burn my notes to purge me from the evil contained in the binder! [more effective than stabbing it with a wooden stake ... also I'm too weak].
 Think that's better than a "dog ate my homework" excuse?

 Wednesday, March 31, 2010